DavidBarts/sscalc/README.md

 Pre-Defined Constants
 ---------------------

-There is one pre-defined constant, `@PI`, the ratio of a circle's circumference to its diameter.
+There is one pre-defined constant, `@PI`, the ratio of a circle’s circumference to its diameter.

 Built-In Functions